Celebrity wedding | Liverpool Echo

-Liverpool Echo newspaper article showcasing the 'celebrity wedding' of Russell Watson photographed by Wes Simpson in Spain and featured in HELLO!
-Magazine
+Liverpool Echo newspaper article showcasing the ‘celebrity wedding’ of Russell Watson which was photographed by yours truly and featured in HELLO!
+Magazine.

 Meet the Liverpool photographer behind the lens at Russell Watson’s Luxury Destination Wedding.
 Liverpool photographer Wes Simpson was booked by the famous tenor and his new bride who loved his fly-on-the-wall style of photography.

 It was a ceremony featuring one of the most famous names in the opera world, destination to be seen by millions, but photographer Wes Simpson was given a simple brief by Russell Watson and his new bride.

 With the images earmarked for a glossy Hello! magazine spread, Liverpool-based photographer Wes admits the pressure was on.

 “But on the morning of the wedding, Russell and Louise said to me ‘don’t change what you do to try and figure out what an editor might want, we like your style so stick with it” says Wes.
 “So that settled my nerves and I was just able to get on and do the job.”

 For the Skelmersdale-born photographer, Russell’s marriage to former office receptionist Louise Harris was his latest high-profile destination photography commission.
 He’s also documented the big days of several Liverpool and Everton players, including Reds striker Rickie Lambert last year.